Owoscaw/uni_notes/probability 1/Sample spaces and events.md

 $$\Huge \Omega:=\left\{\omega_1,\omega_2,\dots\right\}$$
 If this is possible, $\Omega$ is countable and discrete.

-A set, $A$, is countable when it is finite, or can be mapped one-to-one to the set of natural numbers, $\mathbb{N}$.
+A [[Set theory definitions|set]], $A$, is countable when it is finite, or can be mapped one-to-one to the set of natural numbers, $\mathbb{N}$.
 That is to say for every natural number, there is an element in $A$ that corresponds to it.

 # Events: